joshkent94/BrowseGPT/README.md

 ## General info

 A Chrome extension using the sidepanel API that allows users to persistently interact with an AI assistant whilst browsing the web.
 Under the hood the extension is integrated to OpenAI's GPT3.5.

-## Features

--   Hold persistent chats with an AI across the whole browser experience.
--   The AI knows the date, and the user's name and location (if permission is granted).
--   Start multiple chats, search through chat content and delete old chats.
--   Use OAuth authentication to sign up and log in.
--   Markdown is supported in chats.

 ## Usage